cellgeni/docs/services.rst

 --------------------------------------

 We use `Globus <https://www.globus.org/>`_ network to share the data with external collaborators.
 It allows us to share data from e.g. a specific folder on the Sanger LFS cluster directly with the external world.

+The sharing process consists of the following steps:

+1. We share the data with the user's personal/work email address
+2. The user creates/logs in their Globus account using the sharing email
+3. The user needs to create a personal Globus endpoint either on their `Linux laptop / compute cluster <https://docs.globus.org/how-to/globus-connect-personal-linux/>`_ or on their `Mac laptop <https://docs.globus.org/how-to/globus-connect-personal-mac/>`_ or on their `Windows laptop <https://docs.globus.org/how-to/globus-connect-personal-windows/>`_.
+4. Once the users personal endpoint is setup they can transfer the data by simply `logging in to their Globus account using the sharing email address and drag and dropping the data <https://docs.globus.org/how-to/get-started/>`_.

+For more information please visit the `Globus official documentation <https://docs.globus.org/how-to/>`_.